Nqweno-3/Minqweno-Ngati-part-3/README.md

 Purpose of the Project:
 The purpose of this project is to demonstrate practical front-end development skills by building a fully interactive website that simulates real-world e-commerce functionality.
 The project aims to:
-Create a clean and user-friendly online store interface Demonstrate interactive front-end functionality using JavaScript Implement form validation and user feedback systems.
-Simulate real-world customer enquiry handling
+•Create a clean and user-friendly online store interface •Demonstrate interactive front-end functionality using JavaScript •Implement form validation and user feedback systems •Simulate real-world customer enquiry handling
-Apply consistent UI/UX design principles
+•Apply consistent UI/UX design principles
-Design System (UI, Colours & Visual Identity)
+•Design System (UI, Colours & Visual Identity)
 The website uses a soft pastel-themed design with a strong purple identity to create a modern and visually appealing aesthetic.

 COLOUR PALETTE